 Abraxane Side Effects

-Note: This document contains side effect information about paclitaxel protein-bound.
-Some of the dosage forms listed on this page may not apply to the brand name Abraxane.
+Note: This page contains information about the side effects of paclitaxel protein-bound.
+Some of the dosage forms included on this document may not apply to the brand name Abraxane.

 For the Consumer